 Is there a dash in your name that doesn’t appear on your passport?
 Is there a middle name that does?
-Did you double check for typos?
+Did you double-check for typos?
 Make sure everything you put into your portal matches your passport.
-We use the information you submit to book flights, and errors often result in name-changes fees and hassles that you won’t want to deal with.
+We use the information you submit to book flights, and errors often result in name-change fees and hassles that you won’t want to deal with.

 Tip 4: Don’t Miss the Deadline

 Passports for Summer 2023 are due January 6, 2023.
 This is plenty of time to get your passport if you stay on top of things, and will help us make sure we can reserve your international flights.
 We are aware that passports are valid for longer once you’re 16, but if your birthdate is November or later, you won’t have enough time to get your passport by the deadline.

 Tip 5: Keep Us in the Loop